Home

 Tick the "Universal Access" check box and select a minimum font size from the drop down menu to the right.

-For other help or problems with this website, please use the contact page, or telephone zero one six one eight six five five seven one zero (omit the leading zero and substitute your country's international access code, then the digits four four if you call from outside the United Kingdom).
-Our "Skype" contact is Briteschool.
+For other help or problems with this website, please use the contact page, or telephone 0161 866 8716 (omit the leading zero and substitute your country's international access code, then the digits four four if you call from outside the United Kingdom).